mattsse/archiveis-rs/README.md

 ### Archive mutliple urls

 archive.is uses a temporary token to validate a archive request.
-The `ArchiveClient` `capture` function first obtains the token via a GET request.
+The `ArchiveClient` `capture` function first obtains a new submit token via a GET request.
-The token is usually valid several minutes, and even if archive.is switches to a new token,the older ones are still valid.
-So if we need to archive multiple links, we can only need to obtain the token once and then invoke the capturing service directly with `capture_with_token` for each url.
-This can be done using the `future::join` functionality.
+The token is usually valid several minutes, and even if archive.is switches to a new in the meantime token,the older ones are still valid.
+So if we need to archive multiple links, we can only need to obtain the token once and then invoke the capturing service directly with `capture_with_token` for each url. `capture_all` returns a Vec of Results of every capturing request, so every single capture request gets executed regardless of the success of prior requests.
-In the following case the designated `join_all` function is used to get Future of a `Vec<Archived>`.

-An undesired sideeffect if the `join_all` is that this returns an Error if any of the futures failed.
-The Capturing service should work fine in most cases but if individual error handling is desired, the capturing futures can be wrapped inside another `Result`.
-In an `And_Then` we can handle those failures.

 ```rust
 extern crate archiveis;